pyodide/pyodide-blog/content/posts/python-turtle-in-the-browser-with-pyodide.md

 ---

+*The video below demonstrates some of CodeScapes' Python capabilities, including turtle graphics.
+Note: The AI coding assistant (Scapper) shown is an early beta version—it has since been significantly improved with features like apply_diff for surgical edits instead of regenerating entire files.*

 {{< youtube 5Uor8WaKBmM >}}

 Python's turtle module is often the first visual programming experience for learners.
 It's immediate, intuitive and deeply satisfying.
 You write code, a little arrow draws on screen.